 I was first introduced to this delicious snack by my friend Eimy, a real health nut.
 Being a vegetarian (she does eat fish) she is always looking for healthy snacks that are low in calories.
-The great thing about this salsa is that it presents an interesting alternative to the salsa we are all more familiar with.
+The great thing about this mango salsa recipe is that it presents an interesting alternative to the salsa we are all more familiar with.
 The sweetness of the mangoes is offset by the jalapeno peppers and the the tartness of the red wine vinegar.
 All in all, this is an appetizer that successfully integrates different flavors and textures.

-Mango Black Bean Salsa is also versatile since you can eat it as a side dish with grilled fish.
+This is also versatile since you can eat it as a side dish with grilled fish.
 By the way it also goes really well with fish tacos.
 The first time I took this appetizer to an office pot luck party, everyone went wild.
 Needless to say, that is what I was asked to bring to every office party from then on.
-Since leaving that department ( I wasn’t allowed to leave until sharing the recipe with those who asked for it) I now take it to parties in my current office.
-It’s always a hit.
+Since leaving that department ( I wasn't allowed to leave until sharing the recipe with those who asked for it) I now take it to parties in my current office.
+It's always a hit.

 If you love Latin food then you have to try some of my all time favorite dishes or bookmark them for later.
 Here are some of the most popular ethnic dishes, their history and ingredients to make at home.

 Mexican Pork Carnitas: Make this in the slow cooker and then broil for crispy goodness.

 Cuban Ropa Vieja: A true comfort food of slow cooked beef served over rice.